DOAAMOHAME/football/README.md

 • which teams have been relegated in the past 10 years

-• which the sesaon was the most competitive
+• which the season was the most competitive

 • what is the best month to watch